JakobJingleheimer/form5/README.md

 #### `<FileInput>`

 A file picker for uploading from disk.
-The main difference between this component and this package's `<Input>` component is that it generates a preview for image-type files or lists filenames of selected files (when a preview cannot be generated).
+The main difference between this component and this package's `<Field>` component is that it generates a preview for image-type files or lists filenames of selected files (when a preview cannot be generated).

-#### `<Input>`
+#### `<Field>`

 This component is a thin wrapper for native `label` and form fields (`input`, `select`, `textarea`) that helps to ensure accessibility and facilitate validation.
 It leverages `onBlur` and `onChange` listeners to track `pristine` and `touched` (to avoid erroneously invalidating the field); its internal handlers are first called and then handlers passed via props.

-To create a list of values within a single property, append `[]` to the `name` attribute, like `<Input name="foo[]" />`; to avoid conflicting with the likes of react, a number may optionally be included within the brackets, like `<Input name="foo[0]" />`, but the number (index) itself will be ignored (sequence in data objects is determined by the input's place in the DOM).
+To create a list of values within a single property, append `[]` to the `name` attribute, like `<Field name="foo[]" />`; to avoid conflicting with the likes of react, a number may optionally be included within the brackets, like `<Field name="foo[0]" />`, but the number (index) itself will be ignored (sequence in data objects is determined by the input's place in the DOM).

 When you have existing data with which to pre-populate form fields that users will subsequently change, you can still have an uncontrolled component (meaning you don't need to manage `onChange` etc) by using React's `defaultChecked={valueFromDb}` or `defaultValue={valueFromDb}` (also works with native `<input>`).

-`<Input>` also offers a small easter-egg: a toggle, which is effectively a checkbox with fancy styling.
+`<Field>` also offers a small easter-egg: a toggle, which is effectively a checkbox with fancy styling.

 prop | purpose | default
 :--- | :--- | :---